llorracc/as.180.369/contrib/peetyeety/Research Draft/5-results.md

 - **2015 treatment:** California ranks **2nd out of 7** states in post-treatment RMSPE deviation
 - **2020 treatment:** California ranks **1st out of 7** states in post-treatment RMSPE deviation (most extreme effect)

-The permutation-based p-values (0.29 for 2015, 0.14 for 2020) indicate that California's employment effects are among the most extreme in the placebo distribution, suggesting potentially meaningful policy impacts that approach marginal statistical significance.
-While neither effect achieves conventional significance thresholds (p < 0.10), the 2020 effect particularly approaches borderline significance.
+The permutation-based p-values (0.29 for 2015, 0.14 for 2020) indicate that California's employment effects are among the most extreme in the placebo distribution, but **neither effect achieves statistical significance (both p > 0.05)**.
+This means we cannot confidently conclude that the tax credits increased employment.
+While the 2020 effect (p = 0.14) is closer to conventional significance thresholds than the 2015 effect, it still does not meet the standard threshold for statistical significance, and we cannot rule out that the observed changes reflect noise rather than genuine policy impacts.

 **Figure 4a: Placebo Tests - Program 2.0 (2015)**